mackenziekbrooks/dci102-f18-humanities-data/Unit 0 /environment.md

 ## Text editors
 Microsoft Word or Google Drive are great apps for writing papers.
 They make it easy to style and present a document.
 However, to work with text in a programmatic way, or to write code, we need a different app.
+MS Word adds a lot of hidden styling and other baggage that we don't need.
+One of the best features of text editors is that they can detect what language you're writing in and highlight the elements in different colors.

+There are a lot of [options](http://lifehacker.com/five-best-text-editors-1564907215) for text editors.
+You're welcome to try on a few before choosing.
+I use [Sublime Text](https://www.sublimetext.com), so I recommend you install it for consistency.

 ## Note taking
 [Hypothes.is](https://hypothes.is/) is a new framework for open annotation of the web.
 It operates via a Chrome extension allowing you to make private and public comments on websites.
 I have set up a [private group](https://hypothes.is/groups/XnMbDqV8/dh102-f16) for our course if you want to participate.